 "The tribe!
 One of their number was butchered, this is the wake!"
 Imagine walking in the theater in 81 and it starting exactly where we left off, with the incredible cold opening.
 The same night,the long,long dark night of the soul with amazing Pleasence as our spirit guide.Robust sequel that plays the labyrinthine hospital & its disposable denizens to full advantage.
 Hectic,despair.(the burning of the kid in mask..)

 "You don't know what death is!"
 This film is a bit of a guilty pleasure for me.
 Is this as well made as the first film?
-Not at all, but it's a fun follow up to the first one and it adds a lot to the mythos of Michael Myers.
-Also I think that the one area this does surpass the original in is the deaths and the kill scenes.
-This is by my no means a great film, but it is a fun film for horror fans.
+Not at all, but it's a fun sequel and it adds a lot to the mythos of Michael Myers.
+Unfortunately, Jamie Lee Curtis doesn't have as much to do in this film.
+For most of it she is sleeping in a hospital bed...
+This is by my no means a great film, but it is a fun film for slasher fans.

 Way more fun and entertaining than the first, although there is one scene involving Pamela Shoop that is particularly sadistic and doesn't sit right with me.
 Pleasence is on top, most ridiculous form, reprising his role as Dr. Loomis ("I shot him six tiiyaams!") whilst Lance Guest props up his short career.
 I think, unfortunately, the one weak link is actually Jamie Lee Curtis.
 A minor eighties genre classic.